Who had their jewellery stolen?

 Police released today a photo of jewellery recovered in spring after an arrest in the Victoria Park Avenue and Danforth Avenue area.
 The owners may not realize the items were missing, investigators said.
 See more details and the photo in the main story.

-East-end ramps to Don Valley closed
+East-end ramps to Don Valley shut down for weekend

 The partial closure is needed to replace a culvert pipe that crosses all lanes under the bottom of the Dundas Street East on-ramp.
 This is critical work that was not completed during the previous closure in May due to rain, according to the city press release.

 During the closure, east-end motorists can get on the northbound parkway at Bloor Street East or points further north.
-Or better yet, take alternative routes north, like Victoria Park Avenue.

 “Opening this beautiful and important missing link on the Martin Goodman Trail means that users, including families and children, finally have a safe route that’s away from the busy roadway,” Toronto-Danforth councillor Paula Fletcher said.
 “East-end residents are now fully connected via the waterfront trail to downtown and all the way to the west end of the city and beyond.”